 Dunlop FX 500 vs Babolat Pure Drive

-I was surprised by how similar these rackets are in terms of racket specs as the only differences were the FX 500 having a slightly lower swing weight and stiffness rating when compared with the PD (see more details below).
+I was surprised by how similar these rackets are in terms of racket specs as the only differences were the FX 500 having a slightly lower swing weight (321 vs 320) and frame stiffness rating (69 vs 71).

 Racket Specs